 Alcohol consumption, binge drinking and drinking to get drunk have become increasingly common, as have the influences supporting and encouraging alcohol use.
-These influences include income, changing economic and employment patterns, increase in availability, media advertising and sale promotions.
+These influences include income changing economic and employment patterns, increase in availability, media advertising and sale promotions.

-These influences impact on levels of consumption and the resulting short and longterm health problems and anti social behaviour.
+All these influences are having an impact on levels of consumption and the resulting short and long-term health problems and anti social behaviour.